rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller.md

 # Traffic Light Controller
 {: .no_toc}

-Tests for Traffic Light Controllers.
+Tests covering the SXL for Traffic Light Controllers.

 ### Categories
 {: .no_toc .text-delta }